HamzaMurtaza11/demorepogitflow/README.md

 ## to study difference b/w local and remote repository
 ##### GITHUB PROVIDES US HOSTED SERVER

-_to add remote repository folder, we simply use_
-**the text will be in bold :)**
+_to add remote repository folder, we simply use_'git push' **the text will be in bold :)**
 __this will be also in bold__